 For rpm_repo_name, create a name for the image.
 You can specify the same name for both rpm_repo_directory and rpm_repo_name.
-After the image is built, the cinstallman --show-images command returns this label in the Image Name column of its output.
+After SMC builds the image, the cinstallman --show-images command returns this label in the Image Name column of its output.
 This is the same rpm_repo_name that you specified in the following step: